-Display Screen Equipment
+9. Display Screen Equipment

 All reasonable steps will be taken by the school to secure the health and safety of employees and pupils who work with display screen equipment (DSE).
+Staff sign a DSE checklist every two years and any actions required are recorded and changed if possible.
 This policy is aimed at those who regularly use DSE: